CWTSLeiden/networkanalysis/README.md

 ```

 In this case, clusters are identified using the Leiden algorithm.
-The CPM (constant Potts model) quality function is used without normalizing the edge weights.
+The CPM (constant Potts model) quality function is used without normalizing edge weights.
 A value of `0.2` is used for the resolution parameter.
-The resulting clustering is saved in the text file `clusters.txt`:
+The resulting clustering is saved in the text file `clusters.txt` that contains two tab-separated columns:

 ```text
 0	0